shashiongithub/Split-and-Rephrase/README.md

 ## The Split and Rephrase Benchmark ("benchmark")

-* final-complexsimple-meanpreserve-intreeorder-full.txt

-Format

-* benchmark_verified_simplifcation

-* Split-train-dev-test.DONT-CHANGE.json

-* "complex-sents" directory

-* "modtripleset-linealization" directory
+It consist of three files:

+* final-complexsimple-meanpreserve-intreeorder-full.txt: Complex and Simple Sentences with their semantic identifiers.

+* benchmark_verified_simplifcation: RDF triples related to each semantic identifier.

+* Split-train-dev-test.DONT-CHANGE.json: Train, Development and Test Splits.

+and two additional directories:

+* "complex-sents" directory: Train, Development and Test complex sentences used as input during testing.

+* "modtripleset-linealization" directory: Semantic identifier associated with their linearized RDF representation.

 ## Split and Rephrase Models